Use what seems like poison as medicine.

 Usually, we look away when we see someone suffering.
 Their pain brings up our fear or anger; it brings up our resistance and confusion.
 So we can also do tonglen for all the people just like ourselves—all those who wish to be compassionate but instead are afraid, who wish to be brave but instead are cowardly.
 Rather than beating ourselves up, we can use our personal stuckness as a stepping stone to understanding what people are up against all over the world.
 Breathe in for all of us and breathe out for all of us.
 Use what seems like poison as medicine.
 We can use our personal suffering as the path to compassion for all beings.

-Along with the theme of looking at our relationships with the humans around us, here are a few thoughts from Thich Nhat Hanh:
+So alongside the theme of looking at our relationships with the humans around us, here are a few thoughts from Thich Nhat Hanh:

 “We are here to awaken from our illusion of separateness.” – Thich Nhat Hanh